-Felix Mendelssohn is one of my favorite composers.
+Felix Mendelssohn is one of my favorite composers (but is he on Mt.
+Rushmore?).
 He was just as much a child prodigy as Mozart ever was, and just like Mozart, he didn’t live to see his 40th birthday.
 He gets far too little credit, mostly because he wasn’t revolutionary in his composing.
 Like Brahms, he enjoyed writing great works in older forms and used styles and harmonic structures from past composers to make his music great.
-The one thing that Mendelssohn gives us better than any other composer is the scherzo.
+The scherzo is the one thing that Mendelssohn gives us better than any other composer.
 Scherzo is Italian for ‘joke’ and these little pieces are always charming.
 If Beethoven invented the scherzo (well, actually Haydn), Mendelssohn perfected it.
 Below are the five greatest Mendelssohn scherzos that exist.

 How About an Orchestra?